hughbris/grav-plugin-cloud-stash/README.md

 * **`stash`** saves a form data file, and optionally [file field attachments](https://learn.getgrav.org/16/forms/forms/fields-available#file-field) uploaded through the form, to a remote storage location that you specify.
 * **`stash_pdf`** saves a formatted PDF file based on form input, and optionally [file fields](https://learn.getgrav.org/16/forms/forms/fields-available#file-field) uploaded through the form, to a remote storage location that you specify.

-> If you use both of these actions, you probably only want to specify that file fields be saved as part of one of them.
+> If you use both of these actions, you probably only want to specify that file fields be stashed in one of those actions.
 If you specify any field twice, its attachment will be overwritten.
 This is mostly harmless except for the extra traffic and time taken.

 ### `stash` action